Chair and Associate Professor, Humanities

 BA Philosophy, Clark University

 PhD American Studies, New York University

 My writing and research interests focus on the overlap of natural and cultural forces in American life, with a particular focus on bringing humanities disciplines into conversations about global climate change.
 To that end, I am currently working on a book-length project devoted to climate change and New England culture, with an expected publication of 2013.

-I am the co-editor with Interim Dean Natalie J. McKnight of Culture and Context (Cognella Academic Publishing, 2013), a two-volume interdisciplinary humanities reader that examines the history and cultural context of major works of western literature and art.
+I co-edited with Dean Natalie J. McKnight Culture and Context (Cognella Academic Publishing, 2013), a two-volume interdisciplinary humanities reader that examines the history and cultural context of major works of western literature and art.

 In 2005, I was co-editor of Coming into Contact: New Essays in Ecocriticism (Athens: University of Georgia Press).